rhel-labs/learn-katacoda/buildah/step2.md

 `buildah copy ubi-init-working-container index1.html /var/www/html/index.html`{{execute T1}}

-This subcommand acts like the COPY directive in an OCIFile.
+This subcommand acts like the COPY directive in a Containerfile.

 To expose the web server port and set systemd to start when the container is run, modify the metadata with the `buildah config` subcommand.

 `buildah config --port 80 --cmd "/usr/sbin/init" ubi-init-working-container`{{execute T1}}

-These options to `buildah config` are equivalent to the EXPOSE and CMD directives in an OCIFile.
+These options to `buildah config` are equivalent to the EXPOSE and CMD directives in a Containerfile.

 > _NOTE:_  As we're using systemd to start the service, use the `--cmd` option not `--entrypoint`.